THE 4.5 MILLION DOLLAR PICTURE

 Not long after the 2016 Christmas Holidays, I looked for and found that picture’s negative.
 I thought it’d be interesting to share this story and the idea of printing this photography once more 25 years later is simply fascinating.
 A lot has happened in those 25 years and although it is a quite simple picture, it’s everything that brought me at that place at that time, what I did with this picture and everything that followed that makes it special and unique.
 That picture is when the butterfly in my life flapped it’s wings.

-My goal in setting the price at 4,5 Million $ was to draw your attention, but if you should happen to want to invest in an art project, do not hesitate to communicate with me…I’ll deliver it myself.
+My goal in setting the price at 4,5 Million $ was to draw your attention, but if you should happen to want to invest in this art, do not hesitate to communicate with me…I’ll deliver it myself.